 Accommodation providers offering walkers free eggs for breakfast and free pick up from the Visitor Centre, all part of the old fashioned service and hospitality.
 There are even old fashioned hamburgers -those ones with egg, bacon, cheese, tomato, lettuce, beetroot, everything to eat in or take away.

 Northcliffe has accommodation to suit all tastes and budgets, from luxury chalets situated amongst towering Karri to home style B&Bs where you can rise early and help feed the calves.
 In town there is a choice of hotel or motel accommodation.
 Most accommodation providers offer free pick up from the Visitor Centre.

-The Northcliffe Visitor Centre, library, telecentre, the Red Tree Gallery and entrance to the Southern Forest Sculpture Park are all housed in the one building on Muirillup Road Northcliffe.
+The Northcliffe Visitor Centre, library, telecentre, the Painted Tree Gallery and entrance to the Southern Forest Sculpture Park are all housed in the one building on Muirillup Road Northcliffe.